neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 determined from outside by just passing one or the another implementation to the constructor.

-Now the FLOW3 Object Manager does some magic: By a mechanism called *Autowiring* all dependencies which were declared in a constructor will be injected automagically if the constructor argument provides a type definition (i.e.
+Now the TYPO3 Flow Object Manager does some magic: By a mechanism called *Autowiring* all dependencies which were declared in a constructor will be injected automagically if the constructor argument provides a type definition (i.e.
 ``\MyCompany\MyPackage\BarInterface`` in the above example).
 Autowiring is activated by